CENTERBURG — Mary Elizabeth “Betty” Thompson, age 78, of Centerburg, passed away Wednesday, Jan. 26, 2011, at home.

 As one with many interests she was a collector of bears, angels and birdhouses.
 She was an avid gardener of both beautiful flowers and vegetables.
-She was known for her decorated cakes and sweetheart rolls, as well as her had crafted birthday and Christmas cards.
+She was known for her decorated cakes and sweetheart rolls, as well as her hand-crafted birthday and Christmas cards.

-She is survived by her children, Mindy (Kevin) Jones of Mount Vernon, Jay E. (Leslie) Thompson of Grapevine, Texas, Sally (Jamie) Deraleau of Maypearl, Texas; six grandchildren, Emily, Brian, Kevin, T.T., Christopher, Taylor; great-granddaughter, Alexis; brothers, William E. (Patricia) Wilson, Richard (Eilene) Wilson; sister, Saunnie Wilson; and many nieces and nephews.
+She is survived by her children, Mindy (Kevin) Jones of Mount Vernon, Jay E. (Leslie) Thompson of Grapevine, Texas, Sally (Jamie) Deraleau of Maypearl, Texas; daughter-in-law, Janet Thompson of Centerburg; six grandchildren, Emily, Brian, Kevin, T.T., Christopher, Taylor; great-granddaughter, Alexis; brothers, William E. (Patricia) Wilson, Richard (Eilene) Wilson; sister, Saunnie Wilson; many nieces and nephews.

-Also preceded in death by son, Tommy Thompson, in 2009.
+Also preceded in death by son, Tommy Thompson; and sister, Carol Ann Raber.

-Friends may call Friday from 4 to 8 p.m. at the DeVore-Snyder Funeral Home, Ohio 3 at Ohio 61, Sunbury.
-A memorial service celebrating her life will be held Saturday at 3:30 p.m. at the Centerburg United Methodist Church, with Pastor Vicky Kelley officiating.
-Burial will follow in the Eastview Cemetery.
+Calling hours were held at the DeVore-Snyder Funeral Home in Sunbury and memorial services celebrating her life were held on Jan.
+29 at the Centerburg United Methodist Church, with Pastor Vicky Kelley officiating.
+Burial will follow at a later date in Eastview Cemetery.